Therapy: Children and Adolescents

 Adolescents

-The therapists at Associates in Neuropsychology & Wellness are trained in Cognitive-Behavioral Therapy (CBT), which is considered the “gold standard” in psychotherapeutic interventions for adolescents.
-CBT is a structured, goal-oriented therapy that focuses on changing maladaptive patterns of thoughts and behaviors to reduce negative emotions, solve problems, and enhance functioning.
-This is accomplished through developing specific skills and strategies to help patients evaluate their thinking more realistically and to replace distorted beliefs with more accurate thoughts and functional behaviors.
+Our therapists are trained in Cognitive-Behavioral Therapy (CBT), which is considered the gold standard in adolescent therapy.
+CBT is a structured, goal-oriented approach that helps teens change negative patterns of thinking and behavior.
+By developing specific skills and strategies, our therapists guide adolescents to evaluate their thoughts more realistically and replace distorted beliefs with healthier ones, leading to improved emotional regulation, problem-solving, and overall functioning.

 Children